samtaylormjh/rails-project-manager/README.md

 - First ICE not being ticked primary by default

+- Employees can assign themselves as appretices, apprentices can be doubled up between employees

 # To Add

-- Another has_many to employees
+- Tab for apprentices on index

 - (maybe?)
 Notes as an array, display a list of notes above the note form that updates as each note is added